NimaShariatz/igem-wiki-2025-setup/README.md

-yarn is used for installing dependencies and running react
+yarn is used for installing dependencies and running react.
+To install yarn, do

+`npm install -g corepack`

 cd to `igem_wiki` and run `yarn install` followed by `yarn run dev`